The interview promotes the book that Hirsch is a co-author of with Roger Bezdek and Robert Wendling: The Impending World Energy Mess

 Incidently, the significant correlation between GDP and oil consumption was recently explored by David Murphy at the oil drum: EROI, Insidious Feedbacks, and the End of Economic Growth.

-Of course, for a large oil importer, like the USA, the rate of decline of importable oil may be much faster than this, as demonstrated by the export-land model, because the oil-producers will increasingly use their own oil (http://crash-watcher.blogspot.com/2010/09/shape-of-oil-decline-continued.html).
+Of course, for a large oil importer, like the USA , the rate of decline of importable oil may be much faster than this, as demonstrated by the export-land model, because the oil-producers will increasingly use their own oil (http://crash-watcher.blogspot.com/2010/09/shape-of-oil-decline-continued.html).

 More from Hirsch's interview:

 Let’s say I want to make unconventional liquids out of coal or gas, and that I do it as fast as I can.
 You know, worldwide crash program.
-Look at what happened in South Africa during the apartheid.
+Look at what happened induring the apartheid.
 They had a big problem with the embargo on oil products.
 They had one coal-to-liquid plant.
 They decided to build another one right next to it.
 They had the people there, they had no permitting problem, environmental issues, or anything like this.
 It took them three years to build something that produced a 100 000 barrels a day (b/d).
 That was a crash program for them.
+South Africa ...And you cannot go faster than that.
+It took them three years.

 On the worldwide scale, you have to do the same thing everywhere simultaneously, and not for a mere 100 000 b/d, but for multiple millions barrels per day, per year !
 That is the problem running away from you.
 Here is the key point.
 Oil is not like this (he shows his I-phone): this is tiny, it can change fast, you can make big changes in one year or two years.
 Energy is huge, there’s no way to do it otherwise, there’s just no way.
 It’s inevitably big.